vmware-clarity/clarity-guidance/1011-dropdown-design-guidance.md

 ## Content Guidelines

 - **Must** keep the description of the dropdown options as short as possible to improve readability.
-- Phrase the label that clearly indicate the dropdown action.
+- **Should** phrase the label that clearly indicate the dropdown action.

 ## Changelog